VeriBlock/pop-bitc/pop-integration.md

 ## Update block merkle root, block size calculating.

-For the VeriBlock Pop security we should add context info conrainer with Pop related information such as block height, keystones, popData merkle root.
-Root hash of the context info container should be added to the original block merkle root calculation.
+For the VeriBlock Pop security we should add Pop related information to the merkle root.
+Root hash of the Pop data should be added to the original block merkle root calculation.

-VeriBlock merkle root related functions are implemented in the merkle.hpp and merkle.cpp
+### VeriBlock merkle root related functions are implemented in the merkle.hpp and merkle.cpp

 [<font style="color: red"> src/vbk/merkle.hpp </font>]
 ```